Rubiksman78/MonikA.I/README.md

 Because of the high usage of Machine Learning algorithms, the inference can be quite long on CPU so it is advised to have a functional GPU for a better experience.
 You would need also more RAM than usually, deactivate the TTS model, the emotion detection from text and/or emotion detection from face if it is taking too much ressources.

-Launch the file `main.py` for the chatbot things and fill in the window the same as for the user version.
+Execute `python main.py` for the chatbot things and fill in the window the same as for the user version.
 Don't launch DDLC yourself, it will open automatically (unless you check the option `Launch yourself`).
 When the browser page launches, it can happen that you have to solve the captcha yourself, use debug mode if that happens.

-For voicing of the game in real time, launch `voicing.py` and launch DDLC yourself when the message `Waiting for connection...` appears.
+For voicing of the game in real time, run `python voicing.py` and launch DDLC yourself when the message `Waiting for connection...` appears.

 ## :wrench: Troubleshooting

 - "failed wheels for building TTS": check if you have python 3.8 or 3.9, and not 3.10 or higher
-- "playwright command not found": run `python -m playwright install` instead
+- "playwright command not found": run `python -m playwright install`
-- "utf8 error": be sure to write the game path in the main script with "\\" and not "\" if you are on Windows
 - "Monika says that there is a bug somewhere": that means the website couldn't be accessed, check if you've done the `playwright install` and check on your browser if the website isn't down.
 You can set `Use Debug Mode` to `Yes` to see the connection with the graphic interface.